Sup3Legacy/arlustre/docs/slides/slides.md

 . . .

-Small target but a lot of room for small Lustre projects
+Small target but more than enough for small Arduino+Lustre projects

 ## Libz